 We now perform an empirical analysis of the performance of minimum-variance parametric portfolios when employing alternative regularization and variable selection methods discussed in Section 3.2.
-The parametric portfolios are obtained assuming a equally-weighted (EW) benchmark portfolio.
-Two reasons motivate our choice for this benchmark portfolio.
-First, the well-documented good performance of this strategy relative to more sophisticated ones, as extensively discussed in ?.
-Second, ? show that the EW strategy emerges naturally in a mean-variance context since an optimal mean-variance portfolio can be as a linear combination of the EW portfolio and an arbitrage portfolio.
+The parametric portfolios are obtained by assuming an equally weighted (EW) benchmark portfolio.
+Two reasons motivate our choice of this benchmark portfolio.
+First, the well-documented good performance of this strategy relative to more sophisticated ones, as extensively discussed in DeMiguel et al. (2009).
+Second, Lassance and Martín-Utrera (2020) shows that the EW strategy emerges naturally in a mean-variance context since an optimal mean-variance portfolio can be viewed as a linear combination of the EW portfolio and an arbitrage portfolio.

 We consider two alternative configurations of the data set discussed in Section 2.
-First, we implement parametric portfolios when using only the original 95 predictors used in ??.
-Second, we use the augmented set of 4,610 predictors which includes the second-order and cross-products transformations.
-This allows us to understand the extent to which non-linear transformations of firm characteristics help improving portfolio performance.
+First, we implement parametric portfolios using only the original 95 predictors mentioned in Gu et al. (2020, 2021).
+Second, we utilize the augmented set of 4,610 predictors, which includes second-order and cross-product transformations.
+This enables us to understand the extent to which non-linear transformations of firm characteristics improve portfolio performance.

 Given our interest in the minimum-variance strategy, the most relevant performance metric is the out-of-sample ex-post (i.e. realized) standard deviation of out-of-sample portfolio returns.
-However, it is also common in the literature to report the performance in terms of risk-adjusted returns measured by the Sharpe ratio (SR) both before and after transaction costs.
-The outof-sample evaluation works as follows.
+However, it is also common in the literature to report performance in terms of risk-adjusted returns measured by the Sharpe ratio (SR) both before and after transaction costs.
+The out-of-sample evaluation works as follows.
 First, we choose a window over which to perform the estimation.
 The total number of monthly observations in the dataset is $T{tot} = 594$ and we choose an estimation window of T = 120.
 Second, using the return data over the estimation window, we compute the minimum-variance parametric portfolios using the ML methods detailed in Section 3.2.
-Third, we repeat this rolling-window procedure for the next month, by including the data for the next month and dropping the data for the earliest month.
+Third, we repeat this rolling-window procedure for the next month by including the data for the next month and dropping the data for the earliest month.
 We continue doing this until the end of the dataset is reached.
-At the end of this process, we have generated $T{tot} - T = 474$ portfolio-weight vectors, $w_t^j$ , for $t = T, \ldots, T{tot} - 1$ and for each strategy j.
+At the end of this process, we have generated $T{tot} - T = 474$ portfolio weight vectors, $w_t^j$ , for $t = T, \ldots, T{tot} - 1$ and for each strategy j.
 Holding the portfolio $w_t^j$ for one month gives the out-of-sample return net of transaction costs at time t + 1:

-$^{9}\mathrm{We}$ obtain qualitatively similar results when assuming a value-weighted benchmark portfolio.
+&lt;sup>9We obtain qualitatively similar results when assuming a value-weighted benchmark portfolio.